beekhof/rss-operator/ROADMAP.md

 #### Documentation

-- Pretty much everything needs documenting
+- Need user facing documentation.
+Much of the current documentation in [doc/user](doc/user) was carried over from the etcd-operator and is in need of revision.

-- Anything that is documented is carried over from the etcd-operator and in need of revision
+- Need a Galera demo

 #### Cleanups